Easy Google Analytics 4: A Simple Guide on How It Works

-In this guide, I’ll make easy Google Analytics a reality.
-You’ll learn how it works, how to set it up, and how to quickly get the insights you need for your business website.
+In this guide, I’ll make easy Google Analytics a reality for you.
+You will learn exactly how the platform works, how to set it up, and how to quickly get the insights you need to grow your business.

 What Exactly Does Google Analytics Do?